-Instructor: Dr Dave L. Cantrell (Cantrell GeoLogic and Stanford University, United States)
+Instructor: Instructor: Dr Dave L. Cantrell (Cantrell GeoLogic and Stanford University, United States) NEW

+Language: English NEW

+Level: Foundation

+CPD Points: 4 to 8

+formats: Classroom: 1 to 2 days CPD Points: 5 to 10

 Reservoir quality prediction has historically been the "holy grail" of reservoir geologists, yet few have been completely successful at achieving this in a truly quantitative fashion.
 Most oil companies have traditionally based their reservoir quality prediction efforts on geostatistical models that are primarily driven by well and seismic data, usually with some input from qualitative studies of outcrop and observations of modern sedimentary processes.
 Prediction results from such studies are often less than optimal, especially in areas where data quality is poor and/or data coverage is sparse.